Key Concepts

 Function can be executed in a distributed manner, and the output is stored so that if downstream functions fail, they can be resumed from the output of the function.

-There are various other parameters, in the decorator that can be used to configure retry behaviour, placement constraints, and more.
+There are various other parameters, in the decorator that can be used to configure retry behavior, placement constraints, and more.

 Programming Model